 If you are handling a social media handle of a university, think about the trending topics in education and what your university and college can offer to students.
 Your university website can provide some exposure about the courses offered, but students want to see what goes around in your college.

-In the example cited below, the Astronaut Scholarship Foundation is motivating aspiring students to explore the Science, Technology, Engineering and Math (STEM) field.
+In the example cited below, the Astronaut Scholarship Foundation is motivating aspiring students to explore NASA’s space launch system.

 Furthermore, do not just inform and engage your audience, go one step ahead, and solve their major problems.

-By doing this, you will develop a reciprocal relationship and ultimately built trust and potential followers.
+Doing this will develop a reciprocal relationship and ultimately build trust and potential followers.

 Yes, storytelling is the key here.